Linking mountain-valley water cycles to enable and promote water sustainability

 Current projects include:

-- Integrated Water Management: Both infrastructure and institutions need to be updated to meet the demands that society places on them as a center for sustainable water supply.
+- Integrated Water Management: Both infrastructure and institutions need to be updated to meet the demands that society places on them for a sustainable water supply.
 In order to integrate the range of institutions’ interest and scientific issues, Dr. Bales travels from the mountain crests of the Sierra Nevada to the valley floors of San Joaquin Valley and actively collaborates with resources managers and other stakeholders.

 When Dr. Roger Bales was a college student, there was much discourse regarding environmental protection and Congress was passing laws like the Clean Water Act.
 It was truly an exciting time for engineers to emerge and tackle environmental problems of their parents’ generations, and Dr. Bales was pulled right into that.
 Enjoying people and places, he cherishes the feeling of contributing to solutions.
 “We’re at that point again with climate change,” he remarks, and that he would like to create a “more sustainable world for [his] children and their generation.”